katherinew5896/sep11-freedom-project/tool/learning-log.md

 `````
 ![f](a.jpeg)

 I added more to what I did and made more of it.
-This is what I did for LL11 and will be adding more levels to it.
+This is what I did for LL11, and I will be adding more levels to it.
+Also will be making more characters.

 <!--
 * Links you used today (websites, videos, etc)